t0F/survarium-ttk/README.md

 - ...

 Any suggestions / bug reports are welcome !
 Contact me here or in survarium discord.
-Also feel free to help on dev, again, feel free to contact me for installation support and repository rights.
+Also feel free to help on dev, just contact me for installation support and repository rights.
 Both PHP and Symfony have very helpfull documentations.

 How to install extract part on a server :
-- install a php environmnent and a database
+- install a php environmnent with a database (eg : xamp on windows) You don't have to create schema database, it will create it.
+- clone repository
-- edit database url in .env file (you don't have to create schema)
+- edit database url in .env file to suit your installation
 ```bash
 php bin/console d:d:c
 php bin/console d:s:u --force